-Welcome to the website of Dr. James Kaklamanos, Assistant Professor of Civil Engineering at Merrimack College.
+Welcome to the website of Dr. James Kaklamanos, Associate Professor of Civil Engineering at Merrimack College.
 Jim Kaklamanos joined the faculty of the Department of Civil Engineering at Merrimack College in North Andover, Mass., in fall 2012.
 He obtained his degrees in Civil and Environmental Engineering from Tufts University (BSCE 2008, M.S.
 2010, Ph.D.
 2012).
 He specializes in geotechnical engineering, and his research focuses in the area of geotechnical earthquake engineering, specifically on the improvement of models for predicting earthquake-induced ground motions.
-Jim’s published work has included research on ground-motion prediction equations, site response analyses, uncertainty in earthquake engineering, and engineering education.
+Jim’s published work has included research on site response analyses, ground-motion models, probabilistic seismic hazard analyses, and engineering education.